yudhisteer/UAV-Drone-Object-Tracking-using-Kalman-Filter/README.md

 2. If we want a nice smooth response that trusts the prediction model more, we want a lower noise value for the acceleration.
 (Lower Q)

-3. However, if the car changes direction a lot and we want the process model to try to keep up, we are going to need aa larger acceleration standard deviation to let the filter update quickly for the new response.
+3. However, if the car changes direction a lot and we want the process model to try to keep up, we are going to need a larger acceleration standard deviation to let the filter update quickly for the new response.
 (Higher Q)

-4. We assumed the inital state to be zero however, we would also have waited for the first measurement.
-Either way, the Linear Kalman Filter will always be updating to minimize the estimation error.
+4. We assumed the initial state to be zero however, we would also have waited for the first measurement.
+Either way, the Linear Kalman Filter will always be updated to minimize the estimation error.

 ------------------------